 Clustering reduces the time it takes supervisors to check on their crews, the costs of maintaining roads, allocating equipment, and hauling wood, and the amount of non-productive time.
-Clustering can even reduce the cost of future operations such as tree planting and site preparation.
+Clustering can even reduce the cost of future forest operations such as tree planting and site preparation.

 However, spatial constraints such as green-up delays or adjacency restrictions can limit the opportunities for clustering in the short term.

 Green-up delay functionality is built into our Tactical Optimization application to allow for adjacency constraints in the optimization model.
 The model then adjusts the harvest timing to capture road cost savings while at the same time respecting constraints.

 Depending on the location of your land base, there may be limitations on when you can use your established road network.
 Some of these limitations are predictable.
 In northern climes, for instance, you may not be able to use road capacity to its fullest during the spring thaw, when there are weight restrictions.